 Banks make a lot of money from fees, and many of the fees hit people who struggle to pay the bills month to month.
 However, you can avoid paying monthly service fees as long as you understand the strings attached.
 To avoid monthly recurring charges, you may need to carry a minimum balance, which can be lower for student or senior accounts, or seek out an account that has no minimum balance.
 You may need to receive electronic statements instead of paper, as well as make a certain amount of bank credit or debit card purchases every month.

 Avoid paying other types of fees as well.
-The average bank and thrift overdraft fee hit a record of $33.38 in a 2017 Bankrate.com survey.
+The average bank and thrift overdraft fee is $33.23, according to a 2018 Bankrate study.
 You can opt-out of overdraft programs and their fees, and minimize the use of out-of-network ATMs by drawing cash at the grocery store or other retailers.

 Some banks also will pay you a bonus for opening a new account.
 Check out Bankrate’s roundup of bank bonuses to see if you could score potentially hundreds of dollars for opening an account and meeting certain requirements.